-- 1) Where two roof systems intersect, materials must be compatible with each other, or must be separated from contact by an intermediate separation layer. - 2) When a Waterproofing System transitions - 1) down a slope onto a lower Water-shedding System, the waterproofing membrane must lap over the Water-shedding System by no less than 50 mm (2"). - 2) up a slope and beneath a Water-shedding System, - 1) membrane flashing must extend up the Water-shedding System slope at least - 1) 150 mm (6"), plus 75 mm (3") for the overlap by the Water-shedding System, when measured vertically from the maximum water level. - 2) 200 mm (8"), plus 75 mm (3") for the overlap by the Water-shedding System, when measured vertically from the water plane. - 300 mm (12") plus 75 mm (3") for the overlap by the Water-shedding System, when measured vertically from the water plane or maximum water level, in regions with typical heavy snow. - 2) the termination of the membrane on the slope must be mechanically secured, separately from the Water-shedding System. - 3) fasteners for the Water-shedding System must be at least 200 mm (8") above the Finished Waterproofing System (when measured vertically from the water plane), or 300 mm (12") for regions with heavy snow. - 4) the Water-shedding System materials must overlap the Waterproofing System by at least 150 mm (6"). - with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3").
+- 1) Where two roof systems intersect, materials must be compatible with each other, or must be separated from contact by an intermediate separation layer. - 2) When a waterproofing system transitions - 1) down a slope onto a lower water-shedding system, the waterproofing membrane must lap over the water-shedding system by no less than 50 mm (2"). - 2) up a slope and beneath a water-shedding system, - 1) the field membrane or membrane flashing must extend up the water-shedding system slope at least - 1) 150 mm (6"), plus 75 mm (3") for the overlap by the water-shedding system, when measured vertically from the maximum water level. - 2) 200 mm (8"), plus 75 mm (3") for the overlap by the water-shedding system, when measured vertically from the water plane. - 3) 300 mm (12") plus 75 mm (3") for the overlap by the water-shedding system, when measured vertically from the water plane or maximum water level, in regions with typical heavy snow. - 2) the termination of the membrane on the slope must be mechanically secured, separately from the water-shedding system. - 3) fasteners for the water-shedding system must be at least 200 mm (8") above the finished waterproofing system (when measured vertically from the water plane), or 300 mm (12") for regions with heavy snow. - 4) the water-shedding system materials must overlap the waterproofing system by at least 150 mm (6"). - 3) with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3").